-To promote the SDGs, BMS has requested the Sub-Investment Managers to identify SDGs that are relevant for their respective investment strategy.
+To promote the SDGs, BMS has requested the investment teams to identify SDGs that are relevant for their respective investment strategy.
 Awareness of the SDGs and the role they play may help identify investment opportunities.
-BMS's Sustainability and Risk teams monitor each Sub-Investment Manager's portfolio exposure to companies which positively or negatively impact on the 17 SDGs (including SDG 13 'Climate action' that relates to the activities on climate action mentioned above) and the results may also form part of the dialogue between the Sustainability team and each Sub-Investment Manager.
+BMS's Sustainability and Risk teams monitor each investment team's portfolio exposures to companies which positively or negatively impact on the 17 SDGs (including SDG 13 'Climate action' that relates to the activities on climate action mentioned above) and the results may also inform the dialogue between the Sustainability team and the investment teams.

 In addition to the fossil fuel related exposures mentioned above, BMS also avoids long exposure to companies involved in production of pornography, tobacco, and cannabis for recreational use, that, amongst others, relate to SDG 3 'Good health and well-being'.
-Exposure to such companies may also involve sustainability risks that the Investment Manager strives to avoid.
+Exposure to such companies may also involve sustainability risks that BMS strives to avoid.